codeforamerica/mdc-inspectors-dashboard/README.md

 * Use the following commands to bootstrap your development environment:
 (kudos go to [Team Pittsburgh](https://github.com/codeforamerica/pittsburgh-purchasing-suite))

-* After installing Compass, run `compass watch` inside your Compass directory, so that Compass will automatically compile your .scss files into .css.

-* This repo uses Google Sheets as an information source for the 'what is this' UI on the dashboard.
-Tabletop.js is included in the repo, but you still need to publish your Sheet to web and replace the URL found in `dashboard.js` to enable this functionality.

 ```
 # clone the repo
 git clone https://github.com/codeforamerica/mdc-feedback.git